apache/doris-website/versioned_docs/version-3.0/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/install-metaservice/config-fdb.md

       cpu: 4
       memory: 4Gi
 ```
-With the above configuration, Doris-Operator will automatically deploy an fdb cluster consisting of 5 pods.
+With the above configuration, Doris-Operator will automatically deploy an FDB cluster consisting of 5 pods.

 ## Specify image deployment

-Doris-Operator uses the 7.1.38 version recommended by Doris to deploy fdb by default.
-In a privatized environment and if there are special requirements for the fdb version, please configure the image or configure the private warehouse image pull key in the following format.
+Doris-Operator uses the 7.1.38 version recommended by Doris to deploy FDB by default.
+In a privatized environment and if there are special requirements for the FDB version, please configure the image or configure the private warehouse image pull key in the following format.

 ### Private warehouse public image configuration